learn-co-curriculum/phase-0-pac-1-logical-operators/README.md

 un-commented out line in the snippet above.
 What do you think the expression will return?
 Think it through and come up with an answer, then copy & paste it into your console and hit enter to check whether you're right.
-When you're done with the first expressions, work your way down through the remaining expression in turn.
+When you're done with the first expression, work your way down through the remaining expressions in turn.
 Be sure you think each example through and figure out your answer before running your code.

 If you're having difficulty with the examples, try following this procedure: